Adedoja/My-study-Spaces/README.md

 A web application that allows students to check which classrooms are free at specific times in a given building.
 This helps students find quiet spaces for self-study without having to walk around checking rooms manually.
+**IMPORTANT**
+The database app.js needs fixing.
+I have removed my own personal data for security reasons.
+For this update the username and the password on line 12 and 13

 -The Process:
 Input a start time, an end time and the day.